IvanDerlich/restaurant-homepage/README.md

     npm install

-Build the project and open the file you've just created (dist/index.html) in your default browser:
+Build the project:

     npm run build

-You can also substitute the build command with to work on developer mode:

-    npm run start
+If the previous command doesn't open the index.html file in you default browser, then open it manually.
+It's located in the 'dist' folder.

 ## Guides